sharife/goldenthread-v2/site/content/_index.md

     link: https://www.gofundme.com/f/palestinian-voices-returning-to-haifa-performance?member=32712677&sharetype=teams&utm_campaign=p_na+share-sheet&utm_medium=copy_link&utm_source=customer
   - subtitle: "**The Tutor at New Conservatory Theatre Center**"
     text: >-
+      World Premiere

       Golden Thread is thrilled to announce the world premiere of **The Tutor**, a new play by our founder **Torange Yeghiazarian**, commissioned and produced by New Conservatory Theatre Center, and directed by **Sahar Assaf**, our Executive Artistic Director.

       This exciting collaboration between our companies highlights the spirit of artistic exchange and the exemplar of unifying leadership and cooperation.